Takeaways from first primaries since Roe v. Wade overturned

 The attack ultimately didn’t land in the primary.
 But don’t expect such criticism to disappear as the race for New York governor enters its next phase.

 Rep. Lee Zeldin emerged from a crowded Republican field to earn the GOP nomination for governor.
-He defeated Andrew Giuliani, the son of New York City’s former Mayor Rudy Giuliani, among others.
+He defeated Andrew Giuliani, the son of New York City’s former mayor Rudy Giuliani, among others.

 And while Hochul has a serious reelection test ahead, look for her to step into the national spotlight as the abortion debate rages.